k3nz0/Warka/frontend/README.md

-# 🚀 Warka Dashboard Frontend
+# 🚀 Warka -- Frontend

 > **Your Personal Command Center for E-ink Displays**